Majorplaydev/Majorplaydev/README.md

 - 👋 Hi, I’m @Majorplaydev
 - 👀 I’m interested in working and learning new technologies on board
 - 🌱 I’m always learning and working with react, express and Blockchain technology
-- 💞️ I’m looking to collaborate with like-minded innovators who are willing to dream, work and grow with me
+- 💞️ Check me out on twitter twitter.com/onile_victor and Linkedin https://www.linkedin.com/in/victor-onile-ere-347031254/
 - 📫 How to reach me ...
 Gmail-- victorayoonileere@gmail.com

 <!---